groff_diff(7) — Linux manual page

 Interpolate 1 if anything is a valid identifier, and 0

-are empty or contain spaces, tabs, newlines, or escape
+invalid identifiers are empty or contain spaces, tabs, or

-of ordinary characters.
-You can employ \A to validate a
+newlines.
+You can employ \A to validate a macro argument

-macro argument before using it to construct another escape
+before using it to construct another escape sequence or

 \B'anything'